git-ogawa/usbcamGUI/README.md

 ```

 ## `[Error] Input parameter is invalid !`
-This message is shown when the value is invalid.
-A camera does not support the specified property. or for example, the change of exposure_absolute does not work when exposure_auto set Aperture Priority mode.
+This message is shown when the specified parameter is invalid.
+The reasons are mainly two.
+One is that a camera you use does not support change of the parameter.
+The other is that you need to set flag before changing the parameter.

+For logicool c270, the change of `exposure_absolute` does not work when `exposure_auto` set Aperture Priority mode.
 Turning mode to manual allow users to change the value of exposure_auto.
-Therefore, you try to adjust other parameters related to the specified parameter.
+Therefore, you should try to adjust other parameters related to the specified ones.